Levrault/reflux-redux-how-they-can-live-together/README.md

 CombinedStore use callback to call Reflux Actions on state change et Redux Actions on props change.

 It's a temporary solution since you will get rid of Reflux at the end.

+I made a demo accessible at [this page](https://guitarlove.github.io/reflux-redux-how-they-can-live-together/)